Subscribe

 What is the discovery phase of a project exactly?

-Ultimately, introducing a discovery phase to your project helps you implement a product that matches user expectations and has a competitive edge.
+Ultimately, introducing the discovery phase to your project helps you implement a product that matches user expectations and has a competitive edge.

-Depending on the scope of work, a discovery phase may take two to four weeks for Agile projects and anything between four to eight weeks or even more for Waterfall projects.
+Depending on the scope of work, the discovery phase may take two to four weeks for Agile projects and anything between four and eight weeks or even more for Waterfall projects.
 It is usually billed according to the Time and Material (T&M) pricing model.

-What stages does a project discovery phase incorporate?
+What stages does the project discovery phase incorporate?

 1. Requirements elicitation